Residence permit

 Procedure for granting a permit

 The IND is responsible for issuing a residence permit.
-Asylum seekers who are granted temporary asylum (i.e. refugee status and subsidiary protection) status during their stay at the Application Centre are registered immediately in the Persons’ Database at the so called “BRP-straat” (BRP stands for Basisregistratie Personen, the Persons’ Database of the municipality) and will receive their temporary residence permit from the IND.
-There are no problems known to the Dutch Council for Refugees regarding this procedure.
+Asylum applicants who are granted temporary asylum (i.e. refugee status and subsidiary protection) status during their stay at the Application Centre should be registered immediately in the Persons’ Database at the so called ‘BRP-straat’ (BRP stands for Basisregistratie Personen, the Persons’ Database of the municipality) and will receive their temporary residence permit from the IND.
+There are no problems known to the Dutch Council for Refugees regarding this procedure itself, but there is a backlog in registration at the BRP-straat.

 [1] Article 28(2) Aliens Act.